russdam/swift-sqlcipher/README.md

 built-in vendored SQLite3 package or with the SQLCipher package depending on the needs of the developer.

+For a full set of examples, see the [Examples/PackageTraits](./Examples/PackageTraits) folder.

 ## Communication

  - [Browse discussions](https://github.com/skiptools/swift-sqlcipher/discussions)